Gage-Schaffer/Multi-Package-Installer/README.md

 - This *should* be portable to *nix systems, but I have not tested it.

 ## Future Plans?
+- [ ] Add venv detection, and add ability to create a venv if not needed
 - [ ] Add a few more functionalities, such as package deletion or reading from a file
 - [ ] Add a verbose mode
 - [ ] Prettify the text during runtime